TakenPilot/gulp-limit-complexity/README.md

 gulp limit complexity
 -----------------------

-Limit complexity in JavaScript projects by failing build if function exceed limits
+Limit complexity in JavaScript projects by failing build if function exceed limits.

+Using Mozilla's JavaScript tree mapper to parse functions, and escomplex to calculate the complexity of every function.
+This is mainly useful for keeping third-party developers honest and to a certain level of quality.
+Can also be useful on large teams as a kind of contract for how complex or readable their code must be.

 ```JavaScript